 On Well-being and Sustainable Transitions

 From its inception, FRIDA's grantmaking process was led and facilitated by one staff member and an advisory committee of young feminist activists.
 Over the years, FRIDA's participatory grantmaking model has been modified to match the needs of young feminist movements.
-During times of limited capacity, it has been key for FRIDA's participatory model to be facilitated by staff that come from young feminist organizing.
-First-hand experiences of young feminist organizing needs is built into the grantmaking process that exists today, and it has strengthened trust between FRIDA grantmaking staff and young feminist applicants.
-This process has been very overwhelming for FRIDA staff who have facilitated it, so FRIDA has taken a break between cycles for documentation and knowledge transfer before the new cycle starts.
+First-hand experiences of young feminist organizing and needs is built into the grantmaking process that exists today, and it has strengthened trust between FRIDA grantmaking staff and young feminist applicants.
+However, during the moments of limited capacity, it has been key for FRIDA's participatory model to be facilitated by staff that come from young feminist organizing.

 Building Participatory Practices with Young Feminist Movements